 Automatic DDL Maintenance

-, a powerful feature was introduced: automatic maintenance of database DDL (Data Definition Language) table structures.
-This functionality achieves database schema initialization and upgrades by executing SQL scripts.
+, a powerful feature has been introduced: automatic maintenance of database DDL (Data Definition Language) table structures.
+This feature achieves database schema initialization and upgrades by executing SQL scripts.
 Compared to traditional tools like flyway

-, it not only supports sharding databases but also provides control over the code execution process of SQL scripts.
+, it not only supports sharding databases but also allows control over the code execution process of SQL scripts.

 Feature Overview

-- Automatic DDL History Maintenance: On first use, the system creates a table named
+- Automatic DDL History Maintenance: Upon first use, the system automatically creates a table named

 ddl_history

-in the database to record version information of each executed SQL script. - Flexible Script Execution: Supports switching data sources between different databases and dynamically executing corresponding script commands.
+in the database to record version information for each executed SQL script. - Flexible Script Execution: Supports switching data sources between different databases and dynamically executing corresponding script commands.

-- Enterprise-Grade Feature: This functionality is considered an advanced enterprise-grade feature and is part of the open-source version.
+- Enterprise-Grade Feature: This functionality is considered an advanced, enterprise-grade feature and is included as part of the open-source version.

-- When performing DDL operations, if the script includes actions to switch data sources for database creation, exceptions may occur.
-The solution is to dynamically execute script commands after switching to a different database.
+- When performing DDL operations, if the script includes actions to switch data sources for database creation, exceptions might occur.
+The solution is to dynamically execute the script command after switching to the target database.

 Code Example

-The following is a Java component example using MyBatis-Plus for automatic DDL maintenance:
+The following is a Java component example demonstrating the use of MyBatis-Plus for automatic DDL maintenance:

 @Componentpublic class MysqlDdl implements IDdl {